TA-800/Wordle-Assistant/README.md

 # Wordle-Assistant
-Repository for the Wordle Assistant Python Bot.
+Repository for the Wordle Assistant Python Bot (now with a simple GUI interface!)